filecoin-project/go-fil-markets/retrievalmarket/README.md

  consumers (such as a command-line or web interface), a retrieval from the client side could proceed roughly like so:
 1. Your node has a record of data with payloadCIDs and their respective pieceCIDs.
-Someone, possibly you, wants to retrieve data referenced by `paylaodCID`
+Someone, possibly you, wants to retrieve data referenced by `paylaodCID`.
-1. Your node searches for retrieval providers storing data referenced by `payloadCID`, or perhaps a subset of that data, referenced by including a `pieceCID`.
+1. It calls `PeerResolver.GetPeers` to obtain a list of retrieval providers storing data referenced by `payloadCID`.
+1. It obtains retrieval deal terms by calling each retrieval miners' `Query` function.
-1. The node selects the cheapest terms of a retrieval deal and initiates a deal by calling the retrieval client's `Retrieve` function.
+1. The node selects the best terms for a retrieval deal and initiates a deal by calling the retrieval client's `Retrieve` function with the selected retrieval miner and piece info.
 1. The deal then proceeds automatically until all the data is returned and full payment in the form of vouchers is made to the retrieval provider, or the deal errors.
 1. Once the deal is complete and the final payment voucher is posted to chain, your client account balance